 The State faces many of the same risks as the United States.
+The Federal Reserve could be overly aggressive in monetary tightening to rein in inflation and bring about a recession.
 As the nation's financial capital, the New York State economy has significant exposure to the volume of financial market activity and the volatility in equity markets.
-Moreover, the persistence of supply-chain disruptions and a prolonged war in Ukraine could add further upward pressure on inflation.
-Either of these factors could increase the equity market's volatility and bring about layoffs and lower bonuses, slowing overall wage growth.
-Additionally, high energy prices and continued labor shortages could further accelerate inflation.
-In response, the Federal Reserve could be overly aggressive in monetary tightening.
-More locally, the persistence of telework, relocation of urban-based workers outside of the State, and the continued decline in State population pose long-run risks to total wages and employment.
-Finally, New York State and the nation remain vulnerable to consumers' reluctance to return to pre-pandemic norms - especially spending patterns in service-oriented industries.
+Moreover, the persistence of supply-chain disruptions and Russia's prolonged war in Ukraine could add further upward pressure to inflation.
+Either of these factors could increase the equity market's volatility and contribute to layoffs and lower bonuses, slowing overall wage growth.
+More locally, the ongoing persistence of telework, the continued relocation of urban-based workers outside of the State, and the decline in State population remain long-run downside risks to total wages and employment.
+Likewise, international tourism remains well below its pre-pandemic level, and a strong dollar could slow the recovery in sectors that rely on tourism spending.
+Finally, New York State and the nation remain vulnerable to consumers' and businesses' reluctance to return to pre-pandemic norms - especially spending patterns in service-oriented industries.

-New York State faces several significant upside risks, including the potential for a more rapid and substantial return to an in-office working environment - especially in densely populated urban areas like New York City.
+New York State faces some upside risks, including the potential for a more rapid and substantial return to an in-office working environment - especially in densely populated urban areas like New York City.
 This shift could propel stronger growth through higher output and employment in office support services, including facilities support services, business support services, office administrative support services, eating and drinking establishments, and other consumer service-based establishments.
-Finally, a more-swift-than-anticipated end to the war in Ukraine and the unwinding of sanctions could ease energy prices and the associated supply chain disruptions, benefiting the United States and New York State economies.
+A sooner-than-expected lifting of COVID-19 restrictions by other countries can also bring more tourists to the State, which helps the recovery of the leisure and hospitality sector.
+Additionally, a swifter-than-anticipated end to Russia's war in Ukraine could ease energy prices and the associated supply chain disruptions, benefiting the New York State economy.

-Updated Financial Plan receipts results and projections include a variety of taxes, fees and assessments, charges for State-provided services, Federal receipts, and other miscellaneous receipts.
+Financial Plan receipts results and projections include a variety of taxes, fees and assessments, charges for State-provided services, Federal receipts, and other miscellaneous receipts.
 Multi-year receipts estimates are prepared by DOB with the assistance of DTF and other agencies which collect State receipts and are premised on economic analysis and forecasts.